KAN vs LSTM Performance in Time Series Forecasting: Model Development

-For short-term predictions (1-2 days), LSTM models demonstrate 7.1 times to 10.0 times superiority across all market conditions.
-At 100-day horizons, this advantage remains substantial at 6.5 times to 7.2 times.
-As shown in Figure \ref{fig:timeseries_comparison}, LSTM predictions closely track actual movements while KAN predictions exhibit greater volatility (see Table~\ref{table_comprehensive_comparison}).
+For short-term predictions (1--2 days), LSTM achieves 7.1 to 10.0 times lower RMSE across all market conditions.
+At the 100-day horizon, this advantage remains substantial, ranging from 6.5 to 7.2 times (see Table~\ref{table_comprehensive_comparison}).
+As illustrated in Figure~\ref{fig:timeseries_comparison}, LSTM predictions track actual price movements closely, while KAN predictions show considerably greater volatility.